 Provide accurate data.
-You are responsible for verifying the accuracy and completeness of the data (including Payroll Data) that you or your Users input into MYOB Business.
+You are responsible for verifying the accuracy and completeness of any Subscriber Data (including Payroll Data) that you or your Users input into MYOB Business.

-Comply with Relevant Laws.
-It’s your responsibility to comply with relevant laws including retaining records for Tax Law and Employment Law compliance purposes (as applicable).
-If you decide to terminate your Subscription Plan, you should extract your Subscriber Data in its entirety as soon as possible prior to or following termination.
-MYOB is not responsible for your failure to meet your legal obligations.
+Comply with Applicable Law.
+It is your responsibility to comply with Applicable Law, including retaining records for Tax Law and Employment Law compliance purposes.
+If your Subscription Plan is terminated or cancelled, you should extract your Subscriber Data in its entirety as soon as possible by following the instructions set out in section 8.3(d).

 tell anyone your username and password; or